droeatumn/kpi/README.md

 The reference haplotypes are defined at https://github.com/droeatumn/kpi/blob/master/input/haps.txt <br>

 <b>Running</b><br>
-Use the 'home' argument to indicate the location of the 'kpi' directory from the pull.
+Use the 'home' parameter to indicate the location of the 'kpi' directory from the pull.
 Use 'raw' to indicate the input directory, and 'output' to indicate the directory to put the output.
 The defaults are 'raw' and 'output' under 'home'.
 By default, 'home' is the current working directory.<br>

 Option 1: Provide and ID (--id) and a folder (--raw) with its raw data<br>
 <code>    ./main.nf --id ID --raw inDir --output outDir</code><br>